-A few months later my partner decided to try out this business, invested a grand on product and did a few demonstrations with little success.
-At some point she handed me one of the products to use for a skin condition and to my surprise it worked great, so I got really excited and thought: “…well, maybe I can make this work” —even though it didn’t excite me 10% of what art/music does.
+A few months later, my partner decided to try out this business, invested a grand on product and did a few demonstrations with little success.
+At some point she handed me one of the products to use for a skin condition and to my surprise it worked great, so I got really excited and thought: “…well, maybe I can make this work —even though it didn’t excites me 10% of what art does”.

-So I decided to join in and I gave it my all; I went to every weekly meeting and did the presentations, even when all of that was way out of my comfort zone.
-I went on a road trip to a convention, got all pumped up… It was a great experience but after 8 months or so I wasn’t advancing at the same pace as the people with which I had started and they were all changing as people.
+So I decided to join in and I gave it my all.
+I went to every weekly meeting and did the presentations, even when all of that was way out of my comfort zone.
+I went on a road trip to a convention, got all pumped up… It was a great experience but after 8 months or so, I wasn’t advancing at the same pace as the people I had started with and they were all changing as people.

-I had no problem in becoming a leader, the problem was that I had to become a leader of people based on someone else’s rules, in someone else’s reality construct.
-It wasn’t a bad place, there were good people and everyone was trying to do their best and many other things that I value.
-The problem was that I realized that being a leader meant complete commitment, complete surrender to the cause …it had to become mine first.
+I had no problem in becoming a leader.
+The problem was that I had to become a leader of people based on someone else’s rules, in someone else’s reality construct.
+It wasn’t a bad place, there were good people and everyone was trying to do their best and many other things that I value, however, the problem was that I realized being a leader meant total commitment, absolute even —it meant complete surrender to the cause …it had to become mine first.

 I realized that if you’re going to lead people, you have to believe with all your being in what you’re doing, you have to know that what you’re doing is the best for everyone and it was at this moment that it dawned on me: I didn’t know that.